26 Different Types of Wasps in Michigan

 Cicada-killer wasps do not threaten humans, but their large size and sting can be intimidating.
 There is no need to be alarmed if you see a cicada-killer wasp.

-These types of wasps in Michigan pose no danger to humans and are actually beneficial to the ecosystem.
+These types of wasps in Michigan pose no danger to humans and benefit the ecosystem.

 However, if you are allergic to wasp stings, it is best to avoid these insects.